 How to Fix

 On the other hand, compost is a more natural fertilizer and breaks down in the soil easier.
 Because of this, it should be applied every 1-2 months.
-The nutrients in the compost are also more usable by the tree than most chemical fertilizers and benefit the soil life, which then promotes the apple tree’s health.
+The nutrients in the compost are also more usable by the tree than most chemical fertilizers and benefit the soil life, which further promotes the apple tree’s health.

 If you’d like to take it a step further, you can even make your own apple tree fertilizer at home.
-For more about how to do this, you can check out my recent post: Create an Amazing Homemade Fertilizer for Your Fruit Trees.

 Whichever method you choose, remember that soil pH is equally as important (if not more than nutrients).
 After all, if the apple tree’s soil is too acidic or alkaline, the roots won’t be able to absorb nutrients properly from the soil.

 Apple trees prefer a soil pH of 5.8-7.0.
 You can check your apple tree’s soil pH by using pH strips or a pH meter.
 I personally prefer pH meters since they’re affordable and easy to use.
-Simply stick into the soil and you’ll have your reading (no batteries needed!).
+Simply stick it into the soil and you’ll have your reading (no batteries needed!).
 To see which pH meter I use, check out my recommended tools page.